USAJOBS/help-center/how-to/account/profile/eligibility/military-service/index.md

 Select this option if you have received the Purple Heart or have a disability of less than 10 percent.

-_Widow/widower or mother of a deceased veteran, or spouse or parent of a disabled veteran (XP)_
+_Widow/widower or parent of a deceased veteran, or spouse or parent of a disabled veteran (XP)_

 Select this option if your spouse or child was a veteran and is deceased or is a disabled veteran.
 [Learn more about family member preference](https://www.fedshirevets.gov/job/familypref/index.aspx).